5T33Z0/Clover-Crate/02_Boot/README.md

 Boot-args can also use features of Kexts like Lilu and Whatevergreen to handle discrete features of discrete GPUs:

 - -`wegnoegpu`
+- If you righ-click anywhere in this list you wild find all sorts of boot-args:

 ### Custom Logo